Endargo/echoes-of-the-past/echoes-of-the-past.md

 Infested remains, south-east part.
 Inspecting them triggers the fight with one fungi abomination, four fungi hunters and three fungal zombies.
 Zombies can be looted for Guardian Emblem.

 Treasure chest, it the river, east part.
-Contains 250G, Potion of Healing (3) and a servant's note with the following text:
+Contains 400G, Potion of Healing (2), Potion of Clairvoyance and a servant's note with the following text:

 >I don't like what's happening here, at the lord's house.
 Everyone is getting suspicious, gossiping about his daughter.
 I am planning to leave soon, but before that, I have to hide my belongings somewhere safe.